-- (1) Continue to conduct a PASER evaluation of the existing Town road network to use capital improvements programming to establish appropriate funding levels. - (2) Encourage residents to report any specific areas where safety or maintenance issues are a concern. - (3) Maintain contact with the Waushara County Highway Department and WisDOT to ensure coordination on regional and statewide transportation issues that may affect the village/town. - Set up annual meetings - (4) Encourage Waushara County to maintain a countywide road and street sign replacement program. - TR 1.2.
+- (1) Continue to conduct a PASER evaluation of the existing Village road network. - (2) Continue to use capital improvements programming to establish appropriate funding levels. - (3) Encourage residents to report any specific areas where safety or maintenance issues are a concern. - (4) Maintain contact with the Waushara County Highway Department and WisDOT to ensure coordination on regional and statewide transportation issues that may affect the village. - Set up annual meetings - (5) Encourage Waushara County to initiate a countywide road and street sign replacement program. - TR 1.2.
 Ensure that the road network operates as an efficient system.
-Roads that receive the highest level of use and have a functional classification are eligible for federal funding which is then distributed by the State of Wisconsin for local maintenance and construction.
+Village streets and highways that receive the highest level of use and have a functional classification are eligible for federal funding distributed by the State for maintenance and construction.

 - (1) Review and revise the road classification system as needed so the most important roads are eligible for federal funding. - TR 1.3.
-To utilize the Waushara County standards for minimum standards for new town road construction.
+To determine that the Village of Wild Rose minimum standards for new Village street and sidewalk construction are meeting the needs of Village residents.